 We must attract and retain qualified personnel in the markets in which we operate in order to provide our services.
 We compete for personnel with other providers of social and medical services as well as companies in other service-based industries.
 Competition may be greater for skilled personnel, such as regional and agency directors, therapists and registered nurses.
 Our ability to attract and retain personnel depends on several factors, including our ability to provide employees with attractive assignments and competitive benefits and salaries.
-We are continuing to build our executive management team by searching for a replacement for our division leader in our home health services division.
-A consultant has been engaged to oversee our home health services operations on an interim basis until a permanent replacement is hired.

 The loss of one or more of the members of the executive management team or the inability of a new management team to successfully execute our strategies may adversely affect our business.
 If we are unable to attract and retain qualified personnel, we may be unable to provide our services, the quality of our services may decline, and we could lose consumers and referral sources.